Shree-Aasre/demo/README.md

 # demo
 my first project on Git reposotory
 <br>
-and i recently edited it
+and i recently edited it.